realistis/django-baker2/README.md

 You can override any of the template files that are used in the 'baking' process in the same way that you would override any third party template.
 Just create a django_baker folder inside your project's main templates directory and create a file with the same name as any of the 9 files you wish to override, which are: detail.html, create.html, update.html, list.html, delete.html, views, urls, forms, admin, base, __init__urls, __init__views.
 Hopefully their names are self explanatory.

+# Why?
+If you need to iterate, add models and test your logic while you test the client screens, Django-Baker will help you.
+It ignores already generated files by default, it only adds new files for added models.

+# Limitations

+Django-Baker is an old project, it might break here and there with Django updates.
+Please search on internet first, then write a issue with what you tried.
+If you find a fix, don't hesitate to fork and make a pull request.

 Installing
 ----------